 are there any fees?

 No, we do not charge investors any fees for membership or withdrawing funds and will not charge investors any fees, ever!

 what happens if the loan defaults?

 The default process varies on each individual loan.
-Sometimes we may extend the loan and on other times we may appoint receivers to re-posses the property and sell it in a timely manner.
+Sometimes we may extend the loan and on other occasions we may appoint receivers to re-possess the property and sell it in a timely manner.
 We always build into our loans the ability for the borrower to extend the term by a further reasonable period.
-This is especially important in cases where the borrower is selling the property and it is on the market or the borrower is arranging a re-finance and we feel that they are like to achieve this goal within a reasonable time frame.
+This is especially important in cases where the borrower is selling the property and it is on the market or the borrower is arranging a refinance and we feel that they are likely to achieve this goal within a reasonable time frame.
 Should the property be on the market for some time and it has not had any firm offers we may ask the borrower to reduce the asking price.
-Where the borrower refuses to do such, we would then consider appointing receivers.
+Where the borrower refuses to cooperate, we would then consider appointing receivers.

-The decision of how to manage the loan and whether to allow an extension or appoint receivers rests with the BridgeCrowd.
+The decision of how to manage the loan and whether to allow an extension or appoint receivers rests with BridgeCrowd.
 We will take notice of the investors’ opinions, especially if investors have a large stake in a particular loan, but we can not run the loans by the committee.
-As such – the management of the loan rests with the experience of the BridgeCrowd.
+As such – the management of the loan rests with the experienced BridgeCrowd team.

 what happens if we stop trading or become insolvent?

-The referrals and cash back scheme is where you are referred from one of our partners companies or where you refer friends, clients or colleagues.
-You will receive a £250 cash back reward for every referral made.
-The referral cash back can only be given when the referred investor has invested £5,000 or over into a new loan within 45 days of signing up.
+The referrals and cash-back scheme is where you are referred from one of our partner companies or where you refer friends, clients or colleagues.
+You will receive a £250 cash-back reward for every referral made.
+The referral cash back can only be given when the referred investor has invested £5,000 or more into a new loan within 45 days of signing up.
 This offer is not valid for the secondary markets and for members of your immediate family or the same household.